by Texas Homesteader ~

 - When canning time is up, turn off heat & set timer 10 additional minutes and allow canned food to remain in the canner during that time.
-This helps equalize the pressure inside the jar so you don’t get a potential syphoning (food eruption from beneath the lid) when you remove the jars (ask me how I know.
-Eh hemmmm…)
+This helps equalize the pressure inside the jar so you don’t get a potential syphoning (food eruption from beneath the lid) when you remove the jars.
+Ask me how I know.
+Eh hemmmm…

 - Then carefully remove top of canner and carefully remove canned food and place hot, canned jars on a towel in an out-of-the-way draft free location to leave undisturbed for 24 hours to cool.

 - (Tattler Step) Now that you’re removing the canning jars from the canner is the time to finish tightening up your metal band for your tattler lids.
 Use a towel around the jar to keep from burning yourself on the hot jar.

 - The next morning, remove the canning jar metal bands.